A Brighter Future

-Over 34 sessions from the 2022 debra Care Conference were recorded and are now available to watch on EBConnect.org.
+Over 34 sessions from our most recent debra Care Conference were recorded and are now available to watch on EBConnect.org.
 Topics covered include the genetics of EB, chronic wound care management, EB eye care, research updates and many more!

 Please note that you must have an EB Connect account to watch the videos.
 Sign up is FREE!

 Explore Past Conferences

 This special 4-day event was held July 17-20, 2022, and offered over 57 educational lectures, panel discussions and workshops covering best practices in EB care management, strategies to address the emotional and financial challenges EB may bring, and peer-to-peer support groups for those with EB, caregivers and siblings.
 68 speakers were featured, including leading EB experts across a wide range of medical specialties, national and international researchers in the EB space, and community members from across country sharing their personal insights and experiences.

 The debra Care Conference moved to a virtual platform in 2020 due to the COVID-19 pandemic.
 All events and session recordings from the 2020 Virtual DCC are available to view on EBConnect.org.
 Sign-up is free and open to all those directly impacted by EB.

 debra of America proudly brought together over 650 attendees from the EB Community for the debra Care Conference (DCC) on July 22-25, 2018.
 The world’s leading Epidermolysis Bullosa experts along with individuals and families affected by EB had an unforgettable experience of 4 days of learning, sharing and fun.
 Academic researchers and organizations who conducted research into treatments and a cure for EB presented their latest in EB research; bandage manufacturers & distributors demonstrated their products and services; and leading medical professionals from a range of specialties shared the best practices in EB care.
 Most importantly, the conference allowed those impacted by EB to meet new families and reconnect with others from around the country.